For P. Quinctius |

 Let us believe this, that Sextus Naevius spared the ears of the man whose life he is attacking!
 If he had owed you money, O Sextus, you would have asked for it at once; if not at once, at all events soon after; if not soon after, at least after a time; in six months I should think; beyond all doubt at the close of the year: but for a year and a half, when you had every day an opportunity of reminding the man of the debt, you say not one word about it; but now, when nearly two years have passed, you ask for the money.
 What profligate and extravagant spendthrift, even before his property is diminished, but while it is still abundant, would have been so reckless as Sextus Naevius was?
 When I name the man, I seem to myself to have said enough. |

-debuit tibi C .
-Quinctius , numquam petisti ; mortuus est ille , res ad heredem venit ; cum eum cotidie videres , post biennium denique appellas . dubitabitur utrum sit probabilius , Sex .
-Naevium statim si quid deberetur petiturum fuisse , an ne appellaturum quidem biennio ? appellandi tempus non erat ? at tecum plus annum vixit . in Gallia agi non potuit ? at et in provincia ius dicebatur et Romae iudicia fiebant . restat ut aut summa neglegentia tibi obstiterit aut unica liberalitas . si neglegentiam dices , mirabimur , si bonitatem , ridebimus ; neque praeterea quid possis dicere invenio . satis est argumenti nihil esse debitum Naevio , quod tam diu nihil petivit .
+Debuit tibi C .
+Quinctius , numquam petisti ; mortuus est ille , res ad heredem venit ; cum eum cotidie videres , post biennium denique appellas .
+Dubitabitur utrum sit probabilius , Sex .
+Naevium statim si quid deberetur petiturum fuisse , an ne appellaturum quidem biennio ?
+Appellandi tempus non erat ?
+At tecum plus annum vixit .
+In Gallia agi non potuit ?
+At et in provincia ius dicebatur et Romae iudicia fiebant .
+Restat ut aut summa neglegentia tibi obstiterit aut unica liberalitas .
+Si neglegentiam dices , mirabimur , si bonitatem , ridebimus ; neque praeterea quid possis dicere invenio .
+Satis est argumenti nihil esse debitum Naevio , quod tam diu nihil petivit .

 |